 –This article was originally published in the December2011/January 2012 issue of New Zealand Trout Fisher

-Let us guide you on a trout fishing day trip or multi-day backcountry fishing adventure designed to suit your style, ability & time.
-Book or enquire about fly fishing in Hawkes Bay with Tony Hildesheim today.
+Let us guide you on a trout fishing day trip or multi-day fly fishing backcountry adventure designed to suit your style, ability & time.
+Book or enquire about fly fishing for trout in Hawkes Bay with Tony Hildesheim today.